 In the words of historian Rajmohan Gandhi, grandson of Rajaji and also of Mahatma Gandhi, “In the evening, those gathered to hear Masani were happily surprised to see Rajaji and JP too step onto the dais.
 What Rajaji said was a greater surprise.”

 Of that historic occasion, Gandhi adds, “This morning, a new political party was formed.
 Stunned for a moment, the audience then gave a terrific round of applause.
 And the name of the party is – and it was the turn of Masani, Ranga and the other midwives to be surprised – ‘Swatantra Party’!
 He had settled on the name while being driven to the meeting!”
 Ranga was appointed the party’s President.
+The die had been cast for the Rajaji-Nehru battle.

 The first battle took place in the 1962 general election.
 Making its debut, the Swatantra Party surprised everybody by winning 18 Lok Sabha seats and 8 per cent of the vote.
 Its best performance was in Bihar, where it bagged 7 Lok Sabha and 50 Assembly seats.
 The Raja of Ramgarh had merged his Janata Party with the Swatantra party.
 The helicopter-hopping Raja’s charisma had paid off.